kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

         the checkpoint file without errors or crashes.
-        - *For Kubelet version N (gate disabled)*: The Kubelet successfully recovers the full `ClaimInfo` state including the saved `SkipNodeUnprepare: true` setting.
+        - *For Kubelet version N (gate disabled)*: The Kubelet successfully recovers the full `ClaimInfo` state including the saved `SkipNodeOperations: true` setting.
-        - *For Kubelet version N-1*: The Kubelet successfully parses the checkpoint by ignoring the unknown fields, and recovers the rest of the state while defaulting the missing skip fields to `false`.
+        - *For Kubelet version N-1*: The Kubelet successfully parses the checkpoint by ignoring the unknown fields, and recovers the rest of the state while defaulting the missing skip field to `false`.
       - **Workload Deletion**:
         - Verify that the kubelet behaves according to the [Disabled Feature Gate Behavior](#disabled-feature-gate-behavior) section